niranjanreddy891/tkinter/README.md

 on your window across platforms.

-If you are using python-2.7 you need to use "Tkinter" (without quotes)
+If you are using python-2.7 you need to use "Tkinter" (without quotes) while importing the package

-If you are using python-3.x you need to use "tkinter" (without quotes)
+If you are using python-3.x you need to use "tkinter" (without quotes) while importing the package

 To install tkinter on windows, follow these steps: